AstraZeneca pauses coronavirus vaccine trial, shares slip on rollout doubts | Health

 The pause follows reports that the United States was aiming for fast-track approval before November's presidential election.
 The stakes are high because AstraZeneca, Britain's largest drugmaker by market value, has already agreed to supply close to three billion doses to governments across the globe.

-This is more than any other vaccine project, but asked whether the pause would set back the development process, Britain's Hancock said: "Not necessarily, it depends on what they find when they do the investigation".
+This is more than any other vaccine project.
+Asked whether the pause would set back the development process, Hancock said: "Not necessarily, it depends on what they find when they do the investigation".
 Most states will contribute financially to developing the vaccine, even if the trial fails.

 'ROUTINE ACTION' Britain's medical regulator said it is urgently reviewing information available to determine whether trials can restart as quickly as possible.